 The Board shall, prior to the beginning of the new employment period for each school fiscal year, adopt and spread on its minutes a salary schedule for employees of the District in accordance with State Board Regulation 6A-1.52.
-If thereafter the Board should enter into any contract with any of its employees pursuant to Chapter 447 of the Florida Statutes, which contract provides for salaries different from such adopted schedule, then the adopted schedule shall be deemed automatically amended to conform to the terms of such contract.
+When the summer school rate is based on an experience factor, then such factor shall be the same as used to compute said employee's pay during the immediately preceding ten (10) month period.